Zac Efron Blames ‘White Privilege’ On Why Ted Bundy Skated On His Crimes For So Long

 — Citi-Digests (@CDigests) May 3, 2019

-The Netflix Original is a unique spin on the life of Ted Bundy as it tells the story from the perspective of Elizabeth Kloepfer (Liz Kendall).
+The Netflix Original is a unique spin on the life of Ted Bundy as it tells the story from the perspective of Elizabeth Kloepfer (Liz Kendall.)
 Played by Lily Collins, Liz knew Bundy better than anyone.

-At the end of the film, Liz reveals that it was she who first pointed the police in the direction Ted.
+At the end of the film, Liz reveals that it was she who first pointed the police in the direction of Ted.
 Riddled with guilt, she finally gets Bundy to confess to his crimes just before his execution.

 “When you see the movie, if you don’t think that either me or Ted Bundy is the biggest piece of s**t in the world and don’t want to be like him, then something’s wrong,” Efron added to the end of his conversation with Ellen.